Michael-Holmes/hello-world/README.md

 # hello-world
 Testing GitHub using a hello world tutorial.
-MAde some changes to commit.
+Made some changes to commit.